VIHATTeam/OMICALL-React-Native-SDK/README.md

     ```
   - OmiKit need FCM for Android and APNS to push notification on user devices.
 We use more packages: <a href="https://rnfirebase.io/messaging/usage">Cloud Messaging</a>

   - Create OmiKit With ApiKey: OmiKit need apikey, username, user id to init environment(All information in innit is required).
 ViHAT Group will provide api key for you.
+This function is used when making calls from customers to switchboard numbers (not making internal calls).
     Please contact for my sale:
     In This step, we need partner provide me  fcmToken of firebase Message.
     ```
     import { initCallWithApiKey } from 'omikit-plugin';
     import messaging from '@react-native-firebase/messaging';